ThomasAlbin/gistyc/README.md

 <i>Please note: ./tests provides some examples that can be reproduced / applied.<br>
 We assume:
 - AUTH_TOKEN: is the GIST access token
-- FILEPATH: is the absolute or relative path to a Python file
+- FILEPATH: is the absolute or relative path of a Python file
 - GIST_ID: ID of a GIST.</i>

 ### Create a GIST